 The basis for the judgment of the fallen angels will be whether or not they remained faithful to God when Satan tempted them to join him in his initial rebellion against God (Ezekiel 28:11-19; Revelation 12:3-4a).
 That third of the angels who chose to join Satan will be judged at the Great White Throne.

-has been judged already, because he has not believed in the name of the only begotten Son of God.
-19. This is the judgment, that the Light has come into the world, and men loved
+judged already, because he has not believed in the name of the only begotten Son of God.
+19. This is the judgment, that the Light has come into the world, and men loved the

 What of those who were born prior to Jesus' advent or never heard of Him while or after He walked the earth?

-In every age and in every place God did not leave Himself without witness whether in nature (Psalm 19:1; Acts 14:17; Romans 1) or by special revelation about Messiah, though it be as rudimentary as that declared in Genesis 3:15 in the hearing of Adam and Eve.
-Those who reject the light of the existence of God provided them in nature will surely reject the greater light of special revelation whether they are exposed to it or not, and will surely be condemned (Romans 1:18-20); and those who are exposed to the greater light of special revelation and reject it will likewise be condemned.
+In every age and in every place, God did not leave Himself without witness whether in nature (Psalm 8:3, 19:1; Acts 14:17; Romans 1) or by special revelation about Messiah, though the latter be as rudimentary as that declared in Genesis 3:15 in the hearing of Adam and Eve.
+Those who are exposed to the greater light of special revelation and reject it will be condemned.
+Those who reject the light of the existence of God in nature would surely reject the greater light of special revelation whether they are exposed to it or not, and will likewise be condemned (Romans 1:18-20).

 It will be those who rejected the light offered whose names will not be found in the Book of Life in Revelation 20:15: And if anyone's name was not found written in the book of life, he was thrown into the lake of fire.